 When a safeguarding or public protection incident happens it is important that your response is both prompt and meaningful.
 You should also consider how you can use the learning from them to inform areas for improvement.

-Read the Youth Justice Board (YJB) commitment to safeguard statement for information on how it uses its good practice and oversight role to help the youth justice sector carry out safeguarding duties.
+Read the Youth Justice Board (YJB) Supporting Safeguarding statement for information on how it uses its good practice and oversight role to help the youth justice sector carry out safeguarding duties.

 Community safeguarding and public protection incidents (CSPPI)